-DIAGNOSTIC MEDICAL SONOGRAPHY/ABDOMINAL/OB/GYN, AAS DEGREE
+Diagnostic Medical Sonography/Abdominal/OB/Gyn, AAS Degree

 Diagnostic Medical Sonographers use high frequency sound waves to create images of various organs, tissues, vessels, and fetuses.
 These health care professionals use their expertise to record images and patient data on film, videotape, or digital imaging networks for a physician who will interpret the results.
 The Diagnostic Medical Sonographers examine many areas of the body, such as the abdomen, breasts, male and female reproductive systems, thyroids, superficial tissues, and the fetus.
 Sonographers must be well versed in human anatomy, pathology, and the technical operation of ultrasound equipment, as well as interact compassionately and effectively with the sick or injured.
-They must have the capability to routinely lift more than 50 pounds, push and pull, bend and stoop, have full use of both hands, wrists and shoulders, stand on their feet 80% of the time, assist patients on and off exam tables, distinguish audible sounds, distinguish multiple shades of gray and colors, and communicate effectively via speech, reading, and writing.
-Graduates of the program will find employment as sonographers in hospitals, clinics, diagnostic imaging centers, mobile services, or physician offices.
+They must have the capability to assist patients on and off exam tables, distinguish audible sounds, distinguish multiple shades of gray and colors, and communicate effectively via speech, reading, and writing.